denuvosanctuary/idSaveDataResigner-GUI/README.md

 - Windows 10 or later
 - Valid Steam SaveData files from supported games

-# :fire: Issues
-If you encounter any problems, please report them in the [Issues](https://github.com/denuvosanctuary/idSaveDataResigner-GUI/issues) section.

 # :heart: Credits
 This GUI is built upon the excellent work of [mi5hmash](https://github.com/mi5hmash/) and their [idSaveDataResigner](https://github.com/mi5hmash/idSaveDataResigner/) project.
 All core logic and SaveData processing functionality is credited to their original implementation.

-# :scroll: License
-[Add your license information here]